anthonybusson/Wi-Fi-Watch/README.md

 - Linux (Debian/Ubuntu recommended)
 - Docker + Docker Compose plugin
-- Ansible (for the initial deployment of monitoring probes)
+- Ansible (for the initial deployment of monitoring nodes)
-- SSH access to monitoring probes
+- SSH access to monitoring nodes
 - Active local syslog server (rsyslog recommended), with `/dev/log` socket available

-### Probes (Client Machines)
+### Monitoring nodes (Client Machines)

 - Debian strongly recommended
 - Available Wi-Fi interface
 - SSH access authorized from the server
-- A Linux user on the probe with the ability to become root
+- A Linux user on the monitoring nodes with the ability to become root
-- IP address of the probe
+- IP address of the monitoring nodes
-- Wired connection between the monitoring server and the probe
+- Wired connection between the monitoring server and the monitoring nodes

 <img src="topologie.png" alt="alt text" width="400"/>